AUTHOR BOOK TALKS

 Libraries and Bookstores

-Organizations whose concerns and missions connect with GBB issues and Village Folayan
+Organizations whose concerns and missions connect with Gold Banded Box (GBB) issues and Village Folayan

 TALK TWO – VILLAGE FOLAYAN